libavg/libavg/sphinxdoc/events.rst

             :py:const:`TRACK` event (hand).
 For :py:const:`TRACK` events,
             the tuple contains all :py:const:`TOUCH` events that belong to the same hand.

-    .. autoclass:: KeyEvent

-        Generated when a key is pressed or released.

-        .. py:attribute:: keycode

-            The keycode of the key according to US keyboard layout.
-Read-only.

-        .. py:attribute:: keystring

-            A character or word describing the key pressed.
-Read-only.

-        .. py:attribute:: modifiers

-            Any modifier keys (:kbd:`shift`, :kbd:`ctrl`, etc.) pressed.
-This is a number of KeyModifier values or'ed together.
-Read-only.

-        .. py:attribute:: scancode

-            The untranslated (hardware-dependent) scancode of the key pressed.
-            Read-only.

-        .. py:attribute:: unicode

-            Unicode index of the character.
-Takes into account the current keyboard layout and any modifiers pressed.
-This attribute is only filled in the :py:const:`KEYDOWN` event.
-Read-only.

-    .. autoclass:: InputDevice(name, [eventReceiverNode])

-        Base class for user defined input devices which feed events to the system.
-        Once registered to the system by :py:meth:`Player.addInputDevice`, the emitted events can be processed like any other events.

-        :param String name:

-            The name of the input device

-        :param DivNode eventReceiverNode:

-            The node the events of this input device will be delivered to.
-This is useful if the events should occur on positions outside of the screen.
-The standard behaviour would be to discard every event with coordinates exceeding the screen dimensions.

-        .. py:method::  start()

-            Initializes the input device if needed.
-By default this is a empty method.

-        .. py:method:: pollEvents() -> list

-            Abstract method which returns a list of pending events.
-After registering the input device to the system, this method gets called on every frame.

-        .. py:attribute:: name

-            The name of the device.
-Read-only.

-        .. py:attribute:: eventreceivernode:

-            The node the events of this input device will be delivered to.
-Read-only

     .. autoclass:: Tracker

         A class that uses a camera to track moving objects and delivers the movements